seo4ajax/seo4ajax-cloudflare/README.md

-[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on React, Vue.js, Svelte, Angular, Backbone, Ember, jQuery etc.) to be indexable by search engines and social networks.
+[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on React, Vue.js, Svelte, Angular, Backbone, Ember, jQuery etc.) to be indexable by search engines, social and ad networks.

 This file describes how to integrate SEO4Ajax in a [Cloudflare Worker](https://workers.cloudflare.com/).